Updated MassDEP Waste Ban: Mattresses and Box Springs

 The Massachusetts Department of Environmental Protection (MassDEP) has made amendments to its waste ban regulations which include the banning of mattresses from the trash stream and requiring them to be recycled.
 MassDEP’s 2030 Solid Waste Master Plan establishes goals to reduce trash disposal statewide by 30 percent (from 5.7 million tons in 2018 to 4 million tons in 2030) over the next decade.
 Among its strategies for reaching these objectives, MassDEP will expand its current waste disposal bans by adding mattresses to the list of materials banned from disposal or transport for disposal in Massachusetts.

 For more information on mattress disposal after this deadline, please visit andoverma.gov/mattress.
-To learn more about these changes and MassDEP’s Solid Waste Master Plan, please visit mass.gov/guides/massdep-waste-disposal-bans.
+To learn more about this mattress ban and MassDEP’s Solid Waste Master Plan, please visit mass.gov/guides/massdep-waste-disposal-bans.

 Press Release - Mattress Changes

 Information on UTEC's mattress recycling program